Although Texoma Living! is no longer being published, you can search every story on every page of every issue.

 It took two years of work to move all of Texoma Living!
 Magazine’s nineteen issues to this final online resting place.
 There are over 2,000 pages available.

-To search for a particular story or subject just click on the magnifying glass icon to in the menu bar above, just to the right STAFF.
+To search for a particular story or subject, click on the magnifying glass icon in the menu bar above, just to the right of the STAFF menu item.
 A search window will open.
 Put in a name, a place, a subject, and read to your heart’s delight.

-As I update this addendum in Spring 2016, it is with great pride that I share the pages of Texoma Living!.
-As of this update, there have been 2,357,182 visits to our pages.
-That’s impressive for a local magazine in a small community.
+As I update with this supplement in the Fall of 2023, it is with great pride that I share the pages of Texoma Living!.
+As of this update, over 10.5 million visits have been to our pages.

 I also want to pay tribute to Edward Southerland.
 He passed on July 15, 2020, after a long illness.
-Edward’s words made up the best stories we published.
-It was his article on Lee Hudgins in issue #1 that convinced me it was worth the investment to continue to publish.
+Edward’s words enlivened the best stories we published.
+His article on Lee Hudgins in issue #1 convinced me it was worth the investment to continue to publish.